Bitcoin boom may be a disaster for the environment

 Bitcoin's phenomenal rise this year may be making speculators very rich, but some observers say it's terrible for the environment.

 Once shunned as a murky domain for cranks and criminals, bitcoin has started to attract mainstream investors.
-Its price has surged from less than $1,000 at the start of the year to $15,000.
+Its price has surged from less than $1,000 at the start of the year to above $16,000 on Thursday.

 Critics say the cryptocurrency is a "fraud" and they warn of a bubble.
 Environmentalists worry about another risk -- that it's seriously hurting efforts to combat climate change.